dclive/Gigabyte-B660M-Elite-AX/README.md

 **Working**

 * Bluetooth, Wi-Fi and LOM ethernet
-* AMD GPU HDMI & DP Audio;motherboard 3.5MM audio in/out is untested
+* AMD GPU DP Audio;motherboard 3.5MM audio in/out is untested
 * Sleep / Wake works; mouse / keyboard wakes machine
 * App Store, Time Machine [But to recover, keep track of your USB stick with your serials/MAC Address/etc. embedded in it!]
 * Apple Watch unlock (mostly reliable, not perfect), AirDrop